Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Introduction

-Rewriting inequality (\ref{expands 1}) as follows
+Rewriting inequality (\ref{expands metric}) as follows

-we obtain the principle \textsf{\emph{``fiberwise expansion implies global expansion"}}: if every fiber $E \times \{y\} $ has its dimension increased by a factor $\lambda \geq 1$, then the dimension of the whole product $E\times Y$ increases by at least a factor of $\lambda$ as well.
-For instance, if $E$ is minimal for conformal dimension, i.e. if $\dim_H f(E) \geq \dim_H E$ for any quasisymmetric mapping $f$, then we see $E\times Y$ is also minimal for conformal dimension.
-When $E=\mathbb{R}$ this gives the well known result of Tyson \cite{Tyson:minimality}.
-Also see the discussion after Theorem \ref{thm:compression} for much more general results in vein of inequality (\ref{expands 1}).
+we obtain the principle {\emph{``fiberwise expansion implies global expansion"}}: if every fiber $E \times \{y\} $ has its dimension increased by a factor $\alpha \geq 1$, then the dimension of the whole product $E\times F$ increases by at least a factor of $\alpha$ as well.

+This principle has an immediate implication when considering conformal dimension.
+Recall that the \textit{conformal dimension} of a metric space is the infimal Hausdorff dimension of its image under any quasisymmetric map, i.e.,

+where $QS(X)$ is the class of all quasisymmetric maps on $X$.
+In the event that $E$ is minimal for conformal dimension (i.e., $\dim_H E = \dim_C E$), the inequality \eqref{ratios1} then implies $E\times F$ is minimal as well.
+When $E=\mathbb{R}$ this gives a well known result of Tyson \cite{Tyson:minimality}.
+Also see the discussion after Corollary \ref{thm:compression} for more general results in this vein.